-This is the 2024-2025 Statement of Performance Expectations (SPE), prepared by Herenga ā Nuku Aotearoa.
+This is the 2025-2026 Statement of Performance Expectations (SPE), prepared by Herenga ā Nuku Aotearoa.
 We provide all information in accordance with the Crown Entities Act 2004.

-This SPE reflects our operational priorities for the 2024-2025 financial year.
+This SPE reflects our operational priorities for the 2025-2026 financial year.
 The SPE incorporates the priorities of the Government, and the responsible Minister.

-We will use the strategy outlined in the Statement of Intent 2024-2028 (SOI) to support this work
+We will use the strategy outlined in the Statement of Intent 2024-2028 (SOI) as tabled by the responsible Minsiter, to support this work.